RubenFrans/ContextSteering-Unity/README.md

 This section will describe the implemetion of the context steering in the unity application.
 ### Context Merger
 #### Memeber variables
+- m_MapResolution: Determines the amount of directions used for calculating the final direction, also determines size of the interest and danger maps
+- m_MovementSpeed: Movement speed of the agent
+- m_Behaviors: Array of all Context behaviors associated to this agent
+- m_Directions: list of direction vectors
+- m_InterestMap: final interest map
+- m_DangerMap: final danger map
 ````
     [SerializeField] private int m_MapResolution;
     [SerializeField] private float m_MovementSpeed;